bertanimauro/Ranganathan_APUPA/README.md

 # Ranganathan_APUPA
 Bibliography about subject heading and facet classification.
 Graph and tassonomy.
 Propositional calculus and boundary logic.
-Conceptual graph and PRECIS
+Conceptual graph and PRECIS : <a href="https://bertanimauro.github.io/Ranganathan_APUPA/">https://bertanimauro.github.io/Ranganathan_APUPA/</a>

 ## lib
 code about the theory of the repository